Anatomizing Deep Learning Inference in Web Browsers: Implications and Suggestions

-\textit{\textbf{For DL framework vendors:}} \textbf{(1) Compile WebGL binaries ahead-of-time (Finding 1)}.
-In-browser compilation introduces significant warmup overhead to in-browser inference.
-Given the limited and hardware-agnostic WebGL compilation targets (e.g., Direct3D on Windows~\cite{direct3d} and Metal on OS X~\cite{metal}), pre-compiling WebGL binaries to these targets and loading them on demand can mitigate the issue.
+In browsers, WebGL is first compiled into an intermediate representation.
+For example, ANGLE can compile WebGL to Direct3D on Windows and Metal on OS X~\cite{ANGLE, direct3d, metal}.
+These intermediate representations are then converted into executable machine code by the hardware.
+Given that the number of these intermediate representations is relatively limited, framework developers can pre-compile WebGL programs into these representations.
+During inference, the framework can download and load the necessary representations into the browser.
+This approach helps save on compilation time and can alleviate the issue of high warmup latency.

 This suggestion complements and synergizes with the second suggestion for Web browser vendors. \textbf{(2) Focus more on memory-intensive kernels (Finding 1)}.
 Memory-intensive kernels can introduce high latency, underscoring the importance of paying attention to these kernels.
 For example, framework vendors can make efforts to fully utilize multithreading in the implementation of these kernels. \textbf{(3) Manage memory through an efficient memory pool (Finding 2)}.
 When the size of intermediate data surpasses the allocated memory block size, frameworks need to require more memory.
 To mitigate the problem, memory pool techniques, optimized by profiling inference process or DL model, can be employed for efficient memory management~\cite{wang2022melon, zhou2023mpress}.
-For example, the memory access pattern can be saved during model conversion and the inference framework can allocate all memory directly during the setup stage.
-The size of the memory block should be able to meet the peak memory usage requirements.
-In this way, data can be accommodated within the block, redundant memory allocation.